NixOS/rfcs/rfcs/0103-flake-tags-metadata.md

 # Drawbacks
 [drawbacks]: #drawbacks

-There's a change that, if this gets implemented in multiple tools, the end-user won't use it.
+There's a chance that, if this gets implemented in multiple tools, the end-user won't use it.

 # Alternatives